iKevinY/EulerPy/README.rst

 solution is correct.
 If the answer is correct, the solution will be printed in green and the script will ask to generate the next problem file.
 If incorrect, the solution will be printed in red instead.
-Additionally, the time elapsed during the verification will also be printed.
+Additionally, the time elapsed during the solution-checking process will also be printed.

 .. code-block:: bash